S4MIR4/samirabach.github.io/_pages/software.md

 # Data management

-- [Expipe](https://github.com/CINPLA/pyopenephys): Python package for managing experimental projects.
+- [Expipe](https://github.com/CINPLA/expipe): Python package for lightweight managment of experimental projects.
 It includes a command-line interface (CLI) and it's extendible with plugins to customize its use for different requirements.